-Shooting Sports Retailer was at Glock for the media release of the Glock 43 in early March and had an opportunity hammer over 150 rounds down the little 9mm.
-It is the single stack 9mm we have all been waiting for from Glock.
+Shooting Sports Retailer was at Glock for the media release of the Glock 43 in early March and had an opportunity to hammer over 150 rounds down the little 9mm.
+It is the single stack 9mm that we’ve all been waiting for from Glock.

 Not too small, not too big, but just right.

 It’s as if the G42 and the Glock 26 had a love child with a slim profile closer to the G42 but with the height and length roughly the same as the G26.
-From my perspective it is a fantastic compromise that delivers a great shooting defensive pistol while remaining slim without the bulk.
+From my perspective it is a fantastic compromise that delivers a great defensive shooting pistol while remaining slim.

 The smaller G42, G43, and G26 pistols are only about .25 inches different in size.
 The new G43 is only .25 inches longer than the G42 .380.
 There is a .125 inch width difference between the G42 to the G43 and another .125 inch width increase from the G43 to the double stack G29.
 As a guy who carries the G26 a lot, I was surprised how much fatter in the waist and in the hand the G26 felt after shooting the G43.

 If I were asked to describe the G43 in one quick sentence, I would say “the G43 is basically a single stack G26.”
 The G26 is technically about .125 inches longer, but otherwise they appear dimensionally identical when you stack them on each other.

 Glock’s G42 was not the smallest .380 on the market by a long shot.
 Like the G42, the G43 is still not the smallest micro 9mm out there, but its a manageable size.
 In talking with Glock, the design focus was similar to the G42 in that they were not striving to make the smallest gun possible, but more specifically the smallest gun people could still shoot well.